+385 95 5555 677 Nederlands

 On a more sloping part we have built terraces to keep the nutrients in the soil.

-Our young forest garden will provide us with more fruits and herbs.
+Our young forest garden will (in the future) provide us with more fruits and herbs.
 We designed a nice area and we're setting it up as a self regulating eco system now (principle 4: apply self-regulation).
 We're propagating our herbs and berry shrubs to fill up the gaps.
 In this way it takes more time to get a mature food forest, but it saves a lot of money (principle 9: use small & slow solutions).

 Our food savanna is not only meant to give us more fruits (and nuts), but also to attract more birds that keep snails and slugs from the garden.